WHAT TO EXPECT FROM THIS PROGRAMME

 1.

-To prepare and support Māori early career academics for academic careers within Aotearoa New Zealand universities.
+To prepare and support Māori early career academics for careers within Aotearoa New Zealand universities.

 2.

-To increase Māori leadership and management capability across the eight Aotearoa New Zealand universities.
+To increase Māori leadership and management capability across Aotearoa New Zealand universities.

 E TŪ KI TE KEI O TE WAKA, KIA PAKIA KOE E NGA NGARU O TE WĀ.